vumic/parTV/README.md

 - You can now "Create a Party".
 <img src="./src/assets/screenshots/logged_in_example.png" >

-### Homepage shows trending/nowplaying/toprated movies
+### Homepage
 - Each movie has an overlay that will show information about movie.
 - Clicking on movie will send you to the movie page.
+- Shows trending/nowplaying/toprated movies
 - Example of trending movies:
 <img src="./src/assets/screenshots/trending_example.png" >